mweyrich28/vimwiki_utils/README.md

 # VimwikiUtils
 > [!NOTE]
-> This is a work in progress and my first time impelenting a plugin for nvim.
+> This is a work in progress and my first time implementing a plugin for nvim.

 ## Introduction
 This plugin is an extension for [VimWiki](https://github.com/vimwiki/vimwiki), trying to add to its many